Emitter Emission tab: Emission quicktab

 These settings allow you to disturb the regularity of the grid by offsetting the particle position across the plane of the emitter ('Jitter XY') or along the particle direction ('Jitter Z').
 There will still be no overlap, so using these options will result in fewer particles being emitted.

 (These options were previously labelled 'Jitter X' and 'Jitter Y' but have been renamed to prevent confusion as to their purpose.
 The functions remain unchanged.)

-This setting allows additional space to be added between each particle.
+This setting enables additional space to be added between each particle.
 If you make this too large, you may find that few or no particles are emitted.

 With this setting three other parameters become available: